 - Being a heavy drinker/alcoholic.

 - Having surgery to remove the pancreas or one of the other digestive organs.

-When enzymes are not being produced properly, they must be obtained from an outside source.
-Enzymes can be taken as pills or capsules to facilitate absorption of nutrients, especially if someone has chronic pancreatitis.
-Supplementing with enzymes is also capable of reducing pain associated with this disease.
+When pancreatic enzymes are not being produced properly, they must be obtained from an outside source.
+They can be taken as pills or capsules to facilitate absorption of nutrients, especially if someone has chronic pancreatitis.

 - Pain or tenderness in your abdomen

 - Changes in poop color, including yellow or orange stool